SJEYARAJ07/indexJSONLucene/README.md

     - All code written in Java 13
     - All the Dependencies have been mentioned in the pom.xml

-# how it all fits together
+# How it all fits together

 1) Inputs to the program: